-In July 2008 six representative Berlin Modernism housing estates were listed as UNESCO World Heritage Sites.
-The estates, built between 1919 and 1934, are outstanding examples of the residential architecture of the 1920s.
+In 2008, six representative modernist housing estates in Berlin were inscribed on the UNESCO World Heritage List.
+The estates, which were built between 1913 and 1934, are outstanding examples of 1920s residential architecture in Berlin.

 - Gartenstadt Falkenberg (Treptow), 1913-15 built by Bruno Taut, open spaces by Ludwig Lesser